xanderstevenson/community-content-pipeline/README.md

 ### Step 2

-A colleague moderator will review the document.
+A colleague moderator can review the document.
 A good tool to use, when the document is online, in this repo, in the Community as a draft, etc., is the Grammar & Spell Checker — LanguageTool extension for the browser to check for spelling and grammar https://chrome.google.com/webstore/detail/grammar-spell-checker-%E2%80%94-l/oldceeleldhonbafppcapldpdifcinji?hl=en-US

-If changes need to be made, the moderator will make the changes themself or the writer will be notified and make the changes themself.
+If changes need to be made, the moderator will make the changes or the writer will be notified and make the changes themself.

 ### Step 3